giuliopace/AlphaPace/README.md

 # AlphaPace
-AI to play Mancala - alpha-beta pruning guided search algorithm which evaluates the possibility of a win based on the board states within the branch using a simple RNN.
+AI to play Mancala - alpha-beta pruning guided search algorithm which evaluates the possibility of a win based on the board states within the branch using a Recurrent Neural Network.

 ## Student Data
 David Penz, 11703497